What is MapRunners?

 Can you bike it?

 Once you’ve run a course, you may realise it is also bikable.
-Let Moss know, and he can create a 2nd copy of it that is the Bike version of the course, so you can either try and improve your bike time of it yourself, or other bikers can try and beat you.
+Let Moss know, and he can create a 2nd copy of it that is the Bike version of the course.

 We’ve been focused on just getting a whole lot of basic courses out there, in areas that aren’t currently mapped for high detail orienteering.

 There is the capacity to create GPS courses, using the app, creating the PDF on one of our good orienteering maps, but that is the next level of complexity.
-This may be how we choose to start running “events” until we are back at Level 1, where you collect a map from a letterbox for example, and you have a week to do the course.
+This may be how we choose to start running “events”, perhaps even once we are back at Level 1, where you collect a map from a letterbox for example, and you have a week to do the course.